oscimp/app/tools/webserver_generator/README.md

 `make install_python_package` or `make install_python_package_ssh IP=XXX.XXX.XXX.XXX`

-* build the webserver app, need myproject.xml (same as module generator)
+* build the webserver application by providing the XML configuration file myproject.xml: this configuration file is the same than the one used to configure [module generator](https://github.com/oscimp/app/tree/master/tools/module_generator).

 `./webserver_generator myproject.xml`